 - Consult with the NIH grants management officer and program official assigned to your award before submitting a request for an administrative supplement.

-Review the awarding institute and center's (IC) web site to determine any IC-specific submission deadlines or eligibility criteria before submitting an administrative supplement
+- Review the awarding institute and center's (IC) web site to determine any IC-specific submission deadlines or eligibility criteria before submitting an administrative supplement request.

 Identify an appropriate funding opportunity announcement (FOA) by searching the NIH Guide to Grants and Contracts.
 Using the advanced search feature, use the activity code field and select "Admin Supp".
 NIH offers: